knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsRewardsApi.md

 <a name="createrewardset"></a>
 # **CreateRewardSet**
-> ModelRewardSetResource CreateRewardSet (ModelRewardSetResource rewardSetResource)
+> RewardSetResource CreateRewardSet (RewardSetResource rewardSetResource)

 Create a reward set